 2.1.
-Motivational Interviewing and Brief Motivational Interviewing Interventions
+Motivational Interviewing (MI) and Brief Motivational Interviewing (BMI) interventions

-Motivational interviewing (MI) has been defined by Miller and Rollnick [2002] as a directive, client-centered counseling style for eliciting behavior change by helping clients to explore and resolve ambivalence.
-One of MIs central goals is to magnify discrepancies that exist between someone's goals and current behavior.
-MI basic tenets are that (a) if there is no discrepancy, there is no motivation; (b) one way to develop discrepancy is to become ambivalent; (c) as discrepancy increases, ambivalence first intensifies; if discrepancy continues to grow, ambivalence can be resolved toward change.
+Motivational Interviewing (MI) has been defined by Miller and Rollnick [Miller and Rollnick 2002] as a directive, client-centered counseling style for eliciting behavior change by helping clients to explore and resolve ambivalence.
+One of MI central goals is to magnify discrepancies that exist between someone's goals and current behavior.
+MI basic tenets are that a) if there is no discrepancy, there is no motivation; b) one way to develop discrepancy is to become ambivalent; c) as discrepancy increases, ambivalence first intensifies; if discrepancy continues to grow, ambivalence can be resolved toward change.

-In the past few years, adaptations of motivational interviewing have mushroomed with the purpose of meeting the need for motivational interventions within medical and healthcare settings [Burke et al. 2002], where sessions can be as short as 20-40 minutes.
-Furthermore, whereas initially used with addictive behavior problems, such interventions have been adapted and implemented with great success for a variety of behaviors ranging from diabetes self-management [Doherty et al. 2000] to treatment adherence among psychiatric patients [Swanson et al. 1999] to fruit and vegetable intake among African Americans [Resnicow et al. 2000], among other target behaviors, which increases their appeal.
+In the past few years, adaptations of motivational interviewing have mushroomed with the purpose to meet the need for motivational interventions within medical and healthcare settings [Burke et al. 2002] where sessions can be as short as 40-20 minutes.
+Furthermore, whereas initially used with addictive behavior problems, such interventions have been adapted and implemented with great success for a variety of behaviors ranging from diabetes self-management [Doherty, Y., Hall, D., James, P.T., Roberts, S.H., & Simpson 2000] to treatment adherence among psychiatric patients [Swanson, A. J., Pantalon, M. V., & Cohen 1999] to fruit and vegetable intake among African Americans [Resnicow, K., Soler, R., Braithwaite, R. L., Ahluwalia, J. S., & Butler 2000], among other target behaviors, which increases their appeal.

-Brief motivational interviewing interventions (BMIs) combine MI style of communication with the common underlying elements of effective brief interventions characterized by the acronym FRAMES [Bien et al. 1993; Miller and Sanchez 1994]: Feedback about client's individual status is personalized; Responsibility for changing is left with the individual; Advice is provided in a supportive manner; Menus of different options for changing that respect individual's readiness to change are offered; Empathic style of communication is central to the individual-clinician relationship; and Self-efficacy is nurtured and emphasized.
+Brief Motivational Interviewing interventions (BMIs) combine MI style of communication with the common underlying elements of effective brief interventions characterized by the acronym FRAMES [Bien TH., and Miller WR., and Tonigan 1993; Miller, W., and Sanchez 1994]: Feedback about client's individual status is personalized, Responsibility for changing is left with the individual, Advice is provided in a supportive manner, Menus of different options for changing that respect individual's readiness to change are offered, Empathic style of communication is central to the individual-clinician relationship; and Self-efficacy is nurtured and emphasized.

-Because BMIs are highly structured-first, assessment of target behavior patterns, then normative feedback, then menu of change options depending on the client's readiness-they lend themselves well to computer-delivery [Lisetti and Wagner 2008], while remaining effective [Bewick et al. 2008; Hester and Delaney 1997] and well-accepted by people [Cunningham et al. 1999; Skinner 1994].
+Because BMIs are highly structured - first assessment of target behavior patterns, then normative feedback, then menu of change options depending on client's readiness

+- they lend themselves well to computer-delivery [Lisetti and Wagner 2008], while remaining effective [Hester, R.K., & Delaney 1997; Bewick et al. 2008] and well-accepted by people [Skinner 1994; Cunningham, J.A., Humphreys, K., & Koski-Jannes 1999].

-Internet-delivered interventions in particular present a number of advantages over traditional modes of delivery [Portnoy et al. 2008]: they are able to reach a large audience in a cost-effective manner (possibly in remote locations) with 24-hour access; they offer participants privacy and anonymity (and users do divulge more about risky behaviors to them than to human counselors, e.g., getting drunk every night) [Servan-Schreiber 1986]); they can automatically tailor information derived from individual assessment to an individual's specific needs [Brug et al. 1996; Noar et al. 2007]; they can diminish variability between different counselors, which accounts for 25% to 100% changes in rates of improvement among clients [Miller and Rollnick 2002]; and they demonstrate infinite patience in respecting the individual's (sometimes very slow-coming) readiness to change [Prochaska and Velicer 1997].
-It is also interesting to note that internet-delivered interventions for alcohol reduction are particularly useful for people less likely to access traditional alcohol-related services, such as women and young people [White et al. 2010].
+Internet-Delivered Interventions in particular present a number of advantages over traditional modes of delivery [Portnoy et al. 2008]: they are able to reach a large audience in a cost effective manner (possibly in remote locations) with 24-hour access; they offer participants privacy and anonymity (and users do divulge more about risky behaviors than to human counselors (e.g. getting drunk every night) [Servan-Schreiber 1986]); they can automatically tailor information derived from individual assessment to an individual's specific needs [Brug et al. 1996; Noar et al. 2007]; they can diminish variability between different counselors which accounts for 25% to 100% changes in rates of improvement among clients [Miller and Rollnick 2002]; and they demonstrate infinite patience to respect the individual's (sometimes very slow coming) readiness to change [Prochaska and Velicer 1997].
+It is also interesting to note that internet-delivered interventions for alcohol reduction are particularly useful for people less likely to access traditional alcohol-related services such as women and young people [White et al. 2010].